 This test will not damage your coin very much, but it's still not a good idea to do it on numismatic coins.

 XRF stands for X-ray fluorescence.
-An XRF analyzer will scan an item and detect its metal contents.
+An XRF analyzer will scan an item and both detect and identify its metal contents.

 These products are very expensive, retailing for thousands of dollars.
 So if you're just a small collector then you wouldn't need an XRF analyzer.
 It only makes sense for a large pawnshop, coin shop, or jewelry store to buy one.
 You could buy a lot of real silver for the cost of one of these products.